The Corps Member Experience

 Please contact americorps@teachforamerica.org for any questions about your AmeriCorps grant, including education award information.

-Corps members are full-time, salaried employee of their school district, charter school, or pre-K center.
+Corps members are full-time, salaried employees of their school district, charter school, or pre-K center.
 Their salary and benefits are the same as those of other beginning teachers working for the same employers.
 These vary by school and region, based on cost of living, regional education budgets, and many other factors.
+You can learn more about salary and cost of living using the Explore Regions tool of our website.

-Because corps members are paid directly by the schools and districts for whom they work their benefits are determined by the school and can vary.
+Corps members are paid directly by the schools for whom they work.
+Their benefits will be determined by the school.
 In general, corps members can expect to receive the same benefits as other teachers within the school.

-Funding is awarded at the beginning of pre-service training and may be used as reimbursement for travel costs to pre-service commitments and regional practicums.
+Funding may be used as reimbursement for travel costs to pre-service commitments and regional practicums.
 Applicants can also use their need-based financial support to pay for personal and moving expenses (e.g., deposits on apartments) and necessary coursework, testing, and district-processing fees.
-Teach For America's $5,000 transitional financial support should cover most major expenses during the spring and pre-service training and practicum, including room and board.

 What & Where You'll Teach

-If you are invited to attend an interview, you will submit your Classroom & Regional Preferences, where you can list any personal circumstances you would like us to consider when determining your assignment, such as a spouse or significant other.
+If you are invited to attend an interview, you will submit your Classroom Preferences and Regional Selections, where you can list any personal circumstances you would like us to consider when determining your assignment, such as a spouse or significant other.

-We encourage you and your partner to submit identical Classroom & Regional Preferences and indicate your desire to be placed together.
+We encourage you and your partner to submit identical Classroom Preferences and Regional Selections and indicate your desire to be placed together.
 We will do our best to place you in the same region, but cannot guarantee that you will work in the same district or school.

-Teach For America rarely changes an applicant's regional assignment, however, we have reassigned applicants with special circumstances that could not have been anticipated when completing their Classroom & Regional Preferences.
+Teach For America will not change an applicant's regional assignment unless they request it.
+This can happen when special circumstances arise that could not have been anticipated when completing their Classroom & Regional Preferences.
 For example, an accepted applicant who finds they have an irresolvable conflict with their assigned region's Pre-Service training schedule will be reassigned to another region where they are able to attend Pre-Service training.

-It’s very difficult to predict in advance what you will be qualified to teach in a given region.
-Your ability to teach a certain subject or grade level is partly dependent on the specific guidelines of a state, school district, and university partner.
+It's very difficult to predict in advance what you will be qualified to teach in a given region.
+Your eligibility to teach a certain subject or grade level is partly dependent on the specific requirements of a state, school district, and university partner.
 Unfortunately, these requirements are quite complex and change often, so we do not have a requirements list available for applicants.

 Learn more about how we place corps members.

-At this time, you will also indicate your preferences for what you want to teach.
+At this time, you will also indicate your preferences for the classroom subjects you want to teach.

 Depending on your application timeline, you'll receive your regional and subject assignment about two weeks after finalizing your regional selections.